Jashank2003/Catalog_assignment/README.md

 # Catalog Placements Assignment

-This project is designed to solve a simplified version of Shamir's Secret Sharing algorithm using Lagrange interpolation.
-The goal is to decode base-encoded values from input JSON files, then calculate the constant term of a polynomial using Lagrange interpolation based on provided points.
+The task is to decode base-encoded values from input JSON files, then calculate the constant term (secret key)  of a polynomial using Lagrange interpolation based on provided points.

 ### Installation